Mindfulness Based Stress Reduction

 What is the cost?

-Your investment is $395 for the full 8 weeks inclusive of booklet and audios.
+Your investment is $495 for the full 8 weeks inclusive of booklet and audios.
 Light refreshments will be supplied for morning and afternoon tea on the full day retreat however, lunch is not provided.
-Deposit of $100 required at time of booking.
-Places strictly limited to 10 participants.
+Places are strictly limited to just 6 participants per course and a deposit of $100 is required at time of booking to secure your place.
 Payment plans available, please ask.

 “Forty years ago Jon Kabat-Zinn began seeing patients with chronic disease in the basement of our Medical Centre.
 His hypothesis was simple – the practice of mindfulness could help alleviate the pain and suffering associated with chronic disease.
 Now, 40 years later, thanks to Jon’s pioneering work, we know unequivocally that mindfulness can not only reduce pain and suffering but can be used as an adjunct to standard medical care for a multitude of diseases and as a preventive measure to reduce the incidence of stress related illness.
 The progress that has been made these last 40 years in our understanding of the power of mindfulness has been nothing short of remarkable.”